earthly/earthly/docs/cloud/earthly-ci.md

 Pipelines and their definitions, including their triggers must be merged into the primary branch (which, unless overridden, is the default branch on GitHub -- usually `main`) in order for the triggers to take effect.

-Please note that the `PROJECT` declaration needs to match the name of your organization and the name of your Earthly project that you create in the Earthly Web UI.
+Please note that the `PROJECT` declaration needs to match the name of your organization and the name of your Earthly project that you create in Earthly Cloud.

-### 6. Set up registry access
+### 3. Set up registry access

 During your experimentation with Earthly CI, you may encounter DockerHub rate limiting errors.
 To avoid this, you can setup your DockerHub account by using the command `earthly registry setup`.